Neelakuyil (TV series)

-Neelakuyil is a 2018 Indian Tamil-language drama television series starring Sathya SK, Chandana Shetty, and Snisha Chandran.
-It was aired on Vijay TV from 17 December 2018 till 24 August 2019 for 211 episodes.
+Neelakuyil is a 2018 Indian Tamil language drama television series starring Sathya SK, Chandana Shetty, and Snisha Chandran.
+It aired on Star Vijay from 17 December 2018 till 24 August 2019 for 211 episodes.
 The Show was produced by Ross Petals Entertainment.
-The series was the official remake of Hindi drama Mohi.
-It is an remake of the Malayalam serial Neelakkuyil.
+The series is an official remake of Bengali TV series Ishti Kutum.

 Synopsis

 Chittu (Snisha Chandran), a simple tribal love-girl is cogently married to Jaisurya (Sathya), a young and intelligent journalist from the city.
-Surya has decided to marry Rani (Chandana Shetty) after 7 long years of love affair.
+Surya has decided to marry Rani (Chandana Shetty) after a seven-year love affair.
 But the events that happen in forest just before their wedding engagement change everything.
 Surya is forced to marry Chittu, a tribal woman, when the villagers find them together in a hut on his visit to Poombarai forest.
 Unable to tell the truth, he brings Chittu home as a servant to help his ailing mother.
 However, secrets reveal that Rani and Chittu are half-sisters later on as story progress.
 The show ends with Rani sacrificing her love for Chittu's life, reuniting with Jaisurya.